 - EYLEA treatment is initiated with one injection per month for three consecutive doses, followed by one injection every two months.
-There is no requirement for monitoring between injections - After the first 12 months of treatment with EYLEA, the treatment interval may be extended based on visual and/or anatomic outcomes.
-In this case the schedule for monitoring should be determined by the treating physician and may be more frequent than the schedule of injections
+There is no requirement for monitoring between injections - After the first 12 months of treatment with EYLEA, and based on visual and/or anatomic outcomes, the treatment interval may be extended, such as with treat-and-extend dosing regimen, where the treatment intervals are gradually increased to maintain stable visual and/or anatomic outcomes, however there are insufficient data to conclude on the length of these intervals.
+If visual and/or anatomic outcomes deteriorate, the treatment interval should be shortened accordingly.

+The schedule for monitoring should therefore be determined by the treating physician and may be more frequent than the schedule of injections.